 How Do You Build This Indicator?

-Typically ribbon studies consists of approximately eight short-term and eight long-term exponential moving averages.
+Typically ribbon studies consist of approximately eight short-term and eight long-term exponential moving averages.
 The short-term moving average lengths can vary of course and are more dependent on what time frame you are trading.

 The chart that I have here is set up with 16 moving averages varying from a 50 day to a 200 day and everything in between.
-I think this gives me a more accurate look at the overall trend when using long term moving averages.
-But some will argue that you should start with the 30 day moving average, I disagree.
+I think this gives me a more accurate look at the overall trend when using long-term moving averages.
+But some will argue that you should start with the 30-day moving average, I disagree.

 Convergence and Divergence Signals

-1) When your ribbons start to become more parallel and and evenly spaced, you can assume that the current trend is strong and in “agreement” with the other signals since they are moving together as a collective.
+1) When your ribbons start to become more parallel and evenly spaced, you can assume that the current trend is strong and in "agreement" with the other signals since they are moving together as a collective.